The Economist, Social Media Fellow

 - An understanding of The Economist’s values, tone and audience

 The Economist Group values diversity.
 We are committed to equal opportunities and creating an inclusive environment for all our employees.
-We welcome applicants regardless of ethnic origin, national origin, gender, race, colour, religious beliefs, disability, sexual orientation or age.
+We welcome applicants of all ethnic origin, national origin, gender, race, colour, religious beliefs, disability, sexual orientation or age.